 Aluminum pans can be used in most experiments, unless the sample material reacts with aluminum or the temperature is expected to go beyond that allowable for aluminum pans (600°C).
 Many other sample pan materials are available for experiments with special requirements.
 For example, you may wish to choose a particular pan material to improve the thermal conductance to the sample.
 Sample pans made of platinum, copper, or gold are commonly used when the sample reacts with aluminum or has a transition in the 600 to 725°C region; sample pans made of graphite are used when alloying or other undesirable metal-sample interactions occur.
-The many pan materials available enable you to study a wide variety of sample materials over the temperature and pressure range of the standard, dual sample, and pressure DSC cells.
+The many pan materials available enable you to study a wide variety of sample materials over the temperature and pressure range of the standard and pressure DSC cells.

-◆ CAUTION: The maximum operating temperature for the DSC Cell is 725°C (600°C in an oxidizing atmosphere).
-The maximum operating temperature for the aluminum sample pans supplied with the cell is 600°C. To operate at temperatures above 600°C, use gold, platinum, copper, or carbon pans.
+◆ CAUTION: The maximum operating temperature for the DSC and pressure DSC cells is 725°C (600°C in hydrogen or an oxidizing atmosphere).
+The maximum operating temperature for the aluminum sample pans supplied with the cell is 600°C. To operate at temperatures above 600°C, use gold, platinum, copper, or graphite (carbon) pans in a non-oxidizing atmosphere.